 - Curriculum – providing positive, lie affirming learning experiences that suits the needs of our pupils.

 The Designated Lead for Safeguarding in school is Mrs S Binks.
-In her absence, the Deputy Safeguarding Leads in school are Mrs C Sim and Mrs L Cooper.
+In her absence, the Deputy Safeguarding Leads in school are Mrs C Sim and Mr C Vincent.
 However, it is the responsibility of all staff to ensure the safety and well being of pupils in school.

 We follow strict procedures to ensure that everyone who works with our children is thoroughly vetted, keeping our children as safe as possible.
 On-going checks and ‘whistle blowing’ are in line with current policy.
 Several members of the interview panel have completed safer recruitment training.